 Linear Auditor uses a delta compression algorithm in time to perform lossless or lossy data compression.
 This technique has its basis in information theory where we understand that smooth data has low entropy and noisy data has high entropy.
 The thought is to separate the low entropy part of the data from the high entropy part.
 We can have about ½ of a page on this linear auditor/.
 Mark can you put in some preliminary result for this as well

 Application Aware Auditor contains a class of techniques which have more domain knowledge than the generic techniques described above.
 In our example the physicist’s knowledge understands that the particle distribution follows a Maxwellian distribution[7].
-By using methods borrowed from perturbation theory[8][ref] we can use the Maxwellian distribution as the background, and then store the delta function.
+By using methods borrowed from perturbation theory[8] we can use the Maxwellian distribution as the background, and then store the delta function.
 In our example we applied this technique using a two dimensional histogram of the particles in velocity space, and were able to get a dramatic reduction of the data to be saved using this lossy technique.
 This technique can be further combined with our other refactoring techniques to further reduce the potential storage cost of the information.

 Refactoring challenges

 Refactoring large volumes of data is a challenging computing problem with three broad challenges.

-Large volumes of data need to be refactored at speeds while utilizing resources in a manner that does not constrain the performance of data generator (the simulation or experimental data acquisition service).

-The refactored data has to be created in a manner consistent with the access patterns of the data consumer.
+1) Large volumes of data need to be refactored with minimal impact on the application and the computational resources.
+2) The refactored data has to be created in a manner consistent with the access patterns of the data consumer.
 This requires predicting the common access patterns for data sets, identifying the most likely patterns and then correctly selecting the appropriate refactoring code path.

-The abstraction through which data is viewed by the user needs to be consistent in the presence of changing refactoring techniques (in order to minimize the cognitive burden on the user), while providing sufficient transparency to enable both user and system to optimize metrics such as data layout, data acccuracy and predictable performance.

-We will describe these broad areas in detail and elaborate our approach for addressing these key challenges next.
+3) The abstraction through which data is viewed by the user needs to be consistent in the presence of changing refactoring techniques (in order to minimize the cognitive burden on the user), while providing sufficient transparency to enable both user and system to optimize metrics such as data layout, data accuracy and predictable performance.
+Next we describe these broad areas in detail and elaborate our approach for addressing these key challenges.

 Resource Utilization